Jump to content

 -------------------------------------------------------------------------------

-$TempDir = "" # Directory for temporary installation and download files (e.g., "D:\files") $WinIDSRoot = "" # The primary home directory for the WinIDS installation (e.g., "D:\home") $Oinkcode = "" # Your 40-character Snort.org Oinkcode; required for automated rule updates $SensorName = "" # Unique Node Sensor name (e.g., "NodeName") $EnableAllRules = $true # Set to $false to disable rule testing and high-volume event logging $EnableRestorePoint = $true # Set to $false to skip System Restore point creation (Workstation only) $SnortUser = "snort" # Master Host ALERT Database HOST Username $SnortPass = "l0gg3r" # Master Host ALERT Database HOST Password $MasterHostIP = "" # IP of the Master Host (e.g., "x.x.x.x") $MasterHostPort = "" # Database Port on the Master Hast (e.g., "xxxx") Ensure all changes are saved prior to executing.
+$TempDir = "" # Path for temporary installation/download files (e.g., "D:\files") $WinIDSRoot = "" # Primary home directory for WinIDS installation (e.g., "D:\home") $Oinkcode = "" # Your 40-character Snort.org Oinkcode for rule updates $SensorName = "" # A unique name for this Node Sensor (e.g., "NodeName") $EnableAllRules = $true # Set to $false to disable rule testing and high-volume logging $EnableRestorePoint = $true # Set to $false to skip System Restore point creation The credentials below must match the SnortUser and SnortPass defined during the Master Host configuration.
+These allow Barnyard2 to authenticate with the Master ALERT database.

 DEPLOYMENT DURATION ESTIMATES